Top Startup Mistakes Made by Entrepreneurs

 Pro Tip: Any time you can focus on recurring or passive revenue streams, do it.
 It’s a fast and effective way to scale a profitable business.

-No Clue about Key Resources
+Startup Sin #5: No Clue About Key Resources

 Your key resources are what make your business ‘tick’.
 They'll differ depending on your industry, and might be physical, financial, or intellectual.